 Ghost Hunting in America’s Oldest City

 Most visitors come to St. Augustine to tour the historic buildings and sample the tasty fare, maybe even hit the beach for shell hunting or fishing, but when the sun sets, and darkness fells the ancient city, a new breed of tourists emerge…the ghost hunters.
-Since the famous TV show Ghost Hunters hit the air, searching for apparitions has become hot, and there is no better place to ghost hunt than in America’s oldest city.
+Since the famous TV show Ghost Hunters hit the air, searching for apparitions has become trendy, and there is no better place to ghost hunt than in America’s oldest city.

-How to Find a Ghost
+How to Find A Ghost in St. Augustine, Florida

 The best ghost detector you can use is your camera or smartphone camera.
 The camera is quicker than the eye and your camera will pick up specters too quick for the human eye.
 In our digital age, ghost hunting has been made easy.
 You can take dozens of photos at a time and discard the ones you don’t need with ease.